Undergraduate Writing Fellowships

 The Bennington Undergraduate Writing Fellowship allows a select group of undergraduate writers working in poetry, fiction, and literary nonfiction the opportunity to further their study of craft with a 10-day residency at Bennington’s MFA in Writing program.

-We’re delighted to announce the recipients of the Bennington Undergraduate Writing Fellowships for 2017.
+We’re delighted to announce the recipients of the Bennington Undergraduate Writing Fellowships for 2018.
 Due to the strength of an exceptionally talented applicant pool, we will once again be awarding five fellowships in total: two in fiction, one in nonfiction, and two in poetry.
-We have also named an alternate in every genre.
-Along with the honor of being chosen, the alternate will attend the June MFA residency if the recipient cannot attend.
+We have also named alternates in every genre.
+Along with the honor of being chosen, an alternate will attend the June MFA residency if the recipient cannot attend.

 - Sydney Bradley ’18 for fiction